EPCCed/2024-11-04-archer2-intro-develop/_episodes/08-forge.md

 ## Profiling with MAP

 Let's now look at how to profile with MAP.
 As before, we'll reuse the profiling experiment from earlier as we already have some experience.
-Make sure you have the `arm/forge` module loaded, re-download the `.tar.gz` containing the source code and extract it.
+Make sure you have the `forge/24.0` module loaded, re-download the `.tar.gz` containing the source code and extract it.

 ```
-auser@ln01:~> module load arm/forge
+auser@ln01:~> module load forge
 auser@ln01:~> wget {{site.url}}{{site.baseurl}}/files/nbody-par.tar.gz
 auser@ln01:~> tar -xzf nbody-par.tar.gz
 ```